aya49/202105_sfu_cmpt_127/site/Labs/1/index.md

 #### Introduction

-In this task you will write a very simple C program, compile it, run it, and read its output.
-Does your program produce the expected output?
-If yes, then your program has solved the problem stated in Task 1.
-If no, then your program has not solved the problem stated in Task 1 and you need to fix it, recompile it, run it and read its output again.
-Does it now produce the expected output?
+In this task you will
+1. write a very simple C program,
+2. compile it,
+3. run it, and
+4. read its output.

-This series of activities: compile/run/check output against expected output, is called "testing" (Step 4 of the software development process).
-Only when you have successfully tested your program, i.e., your program solves the task, can you git add/commit and push your program to your Git repo.
+This series of activities: compile/run/check output against expected output, is called "testing".

 Why compile code?
 Languages like Python are run inside an _interpreter_, a program that reads source code and executes it as it goes along.
 In contrast, C code is _compiled_ into programs (executable files) that run directly on the computer.
 The compiler does not run the program, instead it transforms it into runnable machine code.
 Compiled programs do not have the overhead of the interpreter when they run, so in theory they could run faster and use less memory, at the cost of the extra compilation step.
 Another advantage of a compiler over an interpreter is that once the compiler has created an executable file, this file can be executed over and over without having to be recompiled (compile once, execute many times).